reagent/reagent.github.com/_resume/body.md

 In addition to my work developing applications for a variety of clients, I also:

-- Helped grow the company's presence in Boulder from a one-man co-working outpost into a full-fledged office
+- Helped grow the company's presence in Boulder from a single person co-working outpost into a full-fledged office
 - Created and refined our engineering hiring process in order to provide consistency in evaluation and ensure that only the top candidates were considered for in-person evaluations
 - Established, planned, and led the engineering team's bi-annual offsite meetings as a means to connect personally and improve professionally
 - Improved software delivery by introducing agile methods that included iteration planning, acceptance test-driven development, and iteration retrospectives